 If novel nodes are added to the graph (e.g., microRNAs), we use an organic layout algorithm to place the novel nodes in the existing graph.

 Our representation of DNA methylation and protein modification data may lead in some cases to an overlap of this information with other nodes.
-However, we think that a complete re-layout of the graph destroys more information than having a few overlaps.

-But we agree that an ideal solution keeps the original layout and tries to perform automatically a minimum amount of modifications to avoid overlaps between all nodes and annotations.
+If desired, overlaps can be avoided by manual adjustment of the node positions.
+However, we agree that an ideal solution keeps the original layout and tries to perform automatically a minimum amount of modifications to avoid overlaps between all nodes and annotations.

 Therefore, we have added a new option to the latest release of InCroMAP that is called `Relayout nodes after size change´.
 This will automatically adjust the layout of nodes with protein or DNA methylation data.
 However, the default is set to false because we recommend users to fix the layout by hand (the graph is interactive) in order to obtain optimal results.